awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database.md

 ### Advantages of Aurora Global Database<a name="aurora-global-database.advantages"></a>

  Aurora Global Database provides the following advantages:
++ Secondary clusters provide scaling of reads far beyond the capacity of a single Aurora cluster\.

+  Each secondary cluster can have up to 16 read\-only Aurora Replica instances instead of the limit of 15 for a single Aurora cluster\.
 +  The replication performed by an Aurora global database has little performance impact on the primary DB cluster\.
 The resources of the DB instances are fully devoted to serve application read and write workloads\.
 +  Changes are replicated between AWS Regions with minimal lag time, typically less than 1 second\.
 +  The secondary clusters enable fast failover for disaster recovery\.
 You can typically promote a secondary cluster and make it available for writes in under a minute\.
 +  Applications in remote AWS Regions experience lower query latency when they read from a secondary cluster\.
-+  You can add up to 16 Aurora Replicas to any of the secondary clusters, allowing you to scale reads beyond the capacity of a single Aurora cluster\.

 ### Limitations of Aurora Global Database<a name="aurora-global-database.limitations"></a>

  The following limitations currently apply to Aurora Global Database:
-+  Aurora Global Database is only available for the following versions:
++  Aurora Global Database is available for the following versions:
-  + Aurora with MySQL 5\.6 or 5\.7 compatibility\.
+  + Aurora MySQL\.
+For Aurora MySQL with MySQL 5\.6 compatibility, you can use version 5\.6\.10a or version 1\.22 or higher\.
+For Aurora MySQL with MySQL 5\.7 compatibility, you can use version 2\.07 or higher\.
-  + Aurora with PostgreSQL 10\.11 compatibility\.
+  + Aurora PostgreSQL with PostgreSQL 10\.11 compatibility\.
 +  You have a choice of using `db.r4` or `db.r5` instance classes for an Aurora global database\.
 You can't use `db.t2` or `db.t3` instance classes\.
 + Aurora Global Database is available in the following regions:
   + US East \(N\.
 Virginia\)